-If you wish to see a copy of the Trust Deed and Rules, or to find out any more details about the Scheme and how it affects you, you should contact the PX mailbox, PXRewardHelpCLUK@canadalife.co.uk.
-In the event of inconsistency, the Trust Deed and Rules will prevail.
-The Scheme's Annual Report and Accounts are available upon request.
+If you wish to see a copy of the Trust Deed and Rules, or to find out any more details about the Scheme and how it affects you, you should contact the Hymans administration team.
+The Scheme's Annual Report and Accounts are available upon request and online at www.canadalifepensions.co.uk using the PRISM system.